mrinjamul/gtodo/README.md

-# gtodo : A simple todo list application
+# gtodo : A simple todoist application

 gtodo will help you get more done in less time.
 It's designed to be as simple as possible to help you